Friday, June 12, 2026

 A point about subjective idealism

 Consider the opening sentence of Schopenhauer's famous book: "Die Welt ist meine Vorstellung/The world is my representation".
 How can subjective idealism seem at once so utterly certain and so dubious?
 The answer is quite simple and lies in the definite article "Die/the" in Schopenhauer's dictum.
 The world in the sense of the world in which each one of us is acquainted with through first-hand experience - my world that I take immediately as the world - this cannot be in reality any more than a modification of the subject, of consciousness, a self-projection, self-occultation of consciousness inside itself.
-Even from neuro-reductionist physicalist assumptions there is no way of avoiding this conclusion without dogmatism (the ruse of invoking the objectivity or public nature of logic or language) or non-physicalist explanations and we can turn Benaceraff's overrated objection against Platonism against the physicalist who wishes to refute subjective idealism: basic neuro-physiology and gestalt psychology shows that a direct causal connection between nerve impulses and the "causality" of the phenomenal subjectively constituted world - is sheer nonsense.
+Even from neuro-reductionist physicalist assumptions there is no way of avoiding this conclusion without dogmatism (the ruse of invoking the objectivity or public nature of logic or language) or non-physicalist explanations and we can turn Benaceraff's overrated objection against Platonism against the physicalist who wishes to refute subjective idealism: basic neuro-physiology and gestalt psychology show that a direct causal connection between nerve impulses and the "causality" of the phenomenal subjectively constituted world - is sheer nonsense.
+There are physical impacts on receptors which do not produce effects on consciousness and there are effects on consciousness which are not the direct result of impacts on receptors.

 Consider the stereographic projection of a sphere into a plane.
 The sphere is the subject, the tangent bundle of the sphere is the modifications of consciousness, the plane is the postulated world outside consciousness.